chenxi199506/SPARKLE/README.md

 ```

->Warning
+>Warning:

-For Linux or MacOS users, if cmake is not installed, there might be errors during the installation of lme4 and bruceR dependencies.
+>For Linux or MacOS users, if cmake is not installed, there might be errors during the installation of lme4 and bruceR dependencies.
 Please install the following first:

 ```